solliancenet/microsoft-mysql-developer-guide/09_Troubleshooting/09_00_Troubleshooting.md

 ### Connectivity issues

-Both server misconfiguration issues and network access issues can prevent clients from connecting to a PaaS MySQL instance.
+Both server misconfiguration issues and network access issues can prevent clients from connecting to a Azure Database for MySQL instance.

 #### Misconfiguration